EXCLUSIVE-Amazon has drawn thousands to try its AI service competing with Microsoft, Google

 July 26 (Reuters) - Amazon.com’s AMZN.O cloud division has drawn thousands of customers to try out its service vying with Microsoft MSFT.O and Google GOOGL.O in a key area of artificial intelligence, an executive told Reuters.

-The company also announced new AI tools on Wednesday, including a program for building more conversational customer-service agents and technology access from the startup Cohere.
+The company also announced new AI tools on Wednesday, including a program for building more conversational customer-service agents, technology access from the startup Cohere and a healthcare system for generating clinical notes after a patient visit.

-Organizations including Ryanair RYA.I and Sun Life SLF.N have tried out Amazon Bedrock, a service the company announced in April that lets businesses create applications with a range of AI models, Vice President Swami Sivasubramanian said.
+Organizations including Sony 6758.T, Ryanair RYA.I and Sun Life SLF.TO have tried out Amazon Bedrock, a service the company announced in April that lets businesses create applications with a range of AI models, Vice President Swami Sivasubramanian said.
 Such generative technology can produce new text, images and other content on command.

 "Our mission is to make every company an AI company," said Sivasubramanian, in an interview pegged to a summit the cloud provider hosted in New York.

+Amazon's disclosure of thousands of Bedrock users, previously unreported, shows its efforts are attracting interest as well.
+The company has said its range of AI models on offer, low prices and role as the largest cloud provider by revenue - already hosting myriad customers' data - would help it in the competitive race to sell AI tools.

+An airline could build a virtual agent that books a flight for a traveler, for instance, based on a customer's price, destination and seating requests.
+The business potential for such agents have recently gripped Silicon Valley.

-(Reporting by Jeffrey Dastin in New York; Additional reporting by Stephen Nellis; Editing by Chizu Nomiyama)
+(Reporting by Jeffrey Dastin in New York; Additional reporting by Stephen Nellis; Editing by Chizu Nomiyama and Daniel Wallis)

 ((Jeffrey.Dastin@thomsonreuters.com; +1 424 434 7548;))